JoleneKearse/weather-now/README.md

 I customized my **Tailwind** theme, downloaded the logo and converted to `.ico`, downloaded hero images, then dived into the data.

 I tried wrangling the weather icons first, but pinpointed that I'd need to check out the returned data first.
 I had considered using `react-icons`, which are monocoloured, but I wanted them to reflect to design more.
 I decided to, for now, use **[Flaticons](https://www.flaticon.com/search?word=weather&type=animated-icon&k=1757212878624&log-in=google)** because I want to make it a full experience.
 Of course, I'll have fall-back icons for `prefers-reduced-motion`.

+## :two: Day 2 (September 13th)

+I thought about the project structure, because I wanted to make build this project like the professional I am.

+I went with **feature-based**.
+I want to show I can expand the app later on, so I placed everything in a `features` directory and all the _weather-stuff_ of this **weather app** in a `weather` directory.

+So, why?
+Why add all this extra complexity?

+Not only could I expand this app with other features in the future - as would likely happen at a company - but I wanted to really work with **Test Driven Development** here.
+It's easy to add test files directly next to the logic.